freezywt/dotfiles-bspwm/readme.md

 # Dotfiles Bspwm
-  A dotfiles created with dark theme for bspwm/i3
+  A dotfiles created with dark theme for bspwm
 <hr />

 #### Preview